qooxdoo/qooxdoo/docs/mobile/mobile_overview.md

 - Theming: You can optimize the current CSS files or even create your own theme.

 - Widgets: Widget / Feature missing?
-Create a widget a post it back to us.
+Create a widget and submit it as a Pull Request.

 - Bugs: If you have found a bug, or when you have fixed it already, please open a new issue in the